Willem-Jacobs/city-explorer/README.md

 08.04.2021 10:15pm (v1.0.5) - Lab 8 completion - Added weather searching from API and movie searching from API.
 Using private backend server instead of direct calls from client app.
 Request goes from client to backend then from backend to API servers and returns.

+08.07.2021 02:54pm (v1.0.5) - Lab 9.
+No changes as my code base already broken down to the smallest based on the Trello lab-09 card 2.
+No version change.

 ## Credit and Collaborations

 No collaborations from others on this project.